ePages-de/epages-devportal/_posts/2020/2020-04-07-how-to-get-a-simple-go-app-in-a-ci-environment.md

 As you can see, they are kept in a very generic fashion.
 Only the interaction of all related tools in the development and build process leads to the desired goal.
-Therefore it is a bit difficult to find a suitable separation.
+Therefore, it is a bit difficult to find a suitable separation.
-Let us explain how we want to develop, build, test and deploy this internal piece of software.
+Let us explain how we want to develop, build, test, and deploy this internal piece of software.

 ## Software life cycle

+Let me start with an example that will help us to get a better understanding for the following subsections.
-A developer starts with a Git repository on his local machine.
+A developer starts with a Git repository on their local machine.
-It can be empty or, as in the current case, prepared for our internal automated pipelines (Gitlab, [Gitlab-runner](https://docs.gitlab.com/runner/){:target="_blank"}, [jenkins](https://jenkins.io/){:target="_blank"}, [Helm](https://helm.sh/){:target="_blank"}-v3).
+It can be empty or, as in the current case, prepared for our internal automated pipelines (GitLab, [GitLab-runner](https://docs.gitlab.com/runner/){:target="_blank"}, [Jenkins](https://jenkins.io/){:target="_blank"}, and [Helm](https://helm.sh/){:target="_blank"}-v3).
-He wants to add a new feature.
+They want to add a new feature.
-After entering a few lines of new code, he decides to test his changes locally.
+After entering a few lines of new code, they decide to test their changes locally.
-To do this, he executes a single shell command that performs all the necessary steps to compile the application.
+To do this, they execute a single shell command that performs all the necessary steps to compile the application.
-In just a few minutes, an executable file is created on his PC.
+In just a few minutes, an executable file is created on their PC.
-After he has performed some smoke tests and fixed some code, he decides to finish his work by compiling it as it would be in the pipeline, to be sure the program also works as a container.
+After they have performed some smoke tests and fixed some code, they decide to finish their work by compiling it as it would be in the pipeline, to be sure the program also works as a container.
 With another single shell command, a local Docker installation creates a container.
 This step is optional, as our software is very simple and does not use any special system features.
-To finish his work he commits and pushes only his source code changes to the remote Gitlab server.
+To finish their work, they commit and push only their source code changes to the remote GitLab server.
-This triggers [Gitlab's CI pipeline](https://docs.gitlab.com/ee/ci/pipelines.html){:target="_blank"} that starts a Gitlab runner on Kubernetes as well.
+This triggers the [GitLab's CI pipeline](https://docs.gitlab.com/ee/ci/pipelines.html){:target="_blank"} that starts a GitLab runner on Kubernetes as well.
 This runner represents the acceptance stage, where the software is finally built as a Docker container.
-In this stage the smoke and acceptance test are performed.
+In this stage, the smoke and acceptance tests are performed.
 If everything worked correctly, a new tag is created in the repository's own [container registry](https://docs.gitlab.com/ee/user/packages/container_registry/){:target="_blank"}.

-In this case, the following fully automatically triggered deployment process is structurally not possible.
+In this case, the following automatically triggered deployment process is structurally not possible.
-The required description as Helm chart is located in a different repository.
+The required description as a Helm chart is located in a different repository.
-For this reason the deployment is interrupted here.
+For this reason, the deployment is interrupted here.
 Surely it could be triggered with some tools, but let's use this break to add the required changes to Helm.
 Sometimes the templates have to be changed or a new entry in a [configmap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/){:target="_blank"} has to be added.
 Let's assume the new feature adds an additional parameter that also has a representation in the config file.

-Right after he pushes his changes to the second remote repository, the automated deployment process starts.
+Right after the developer pushes their changes to the second remote repository, the automated deployment process starts.
-A web hook triggers a Jenkins job that uses a special user on a dedicated machine.
+A webhook triggers a Jenkins job that uses a special user on a dedicated machine.
-He has only enough permissions (see [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/){:target="_blank"}) on our internal production-like Kubernetes cluster to deploy the helm chart.
+They only have enough permissions (see [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/){:target="_blank"}) on our internal production-like Kubernetes cluster to deploy the Helm chart.
 With a "rolling update strategy" setting in the [Kubernetes deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/){:target="_blank"} object, the rollout takes place without a downtime.

 ## Development

-The previous example should serve as a guideline for the coming implementation details.
+The previous example should serve as a guideline for the following implementation details.
 Starting with the development, we'll take a closer look inside of the first Git repository.

 ### Magefile

-To support the developer with the described simple shell commands, the build instructions, which are also used by Gitlab's CI pipeline are managed in the repository's [magefile](https://magefile.org/){:target="_blank"}.
+To support the developer with the described simple shell commands, the build instructions, which are also used by GitLab's CI pipeline, are managed in the repository's [magefile](https://magefile.org/){:target="_blank"}.

 The file contains different [targets](https://magefile.org/targets/){:target="_blank"} grouped in namespaces that represent the different phases during a release cycle.

 ```go
 package main